 If the shoulder is partially dislocated, it is called shoulder subluxation.

-Dr. Ganesh Navaneedhan offers Shoulder dislocation treatment in Kerala with state-of-the-art care that will help to reduce your chance of future or recurring dislocations.
+Dr. Ganesh Navaneedhan offers Shoulder dislocation treatment in Kerala with state-of-the-art care that helps reduce the chance of future or recurring dislocations.

 The symptoms of a dislocated shoulder depend on the extent of the dislocation and its direction.